 This whole process, after which you can identify vulnerable areas and begin to fix them, is known as a SaaS security audit.
 A good way to ensure that you are less likely to get hacked is to regularly conduct such audits.

 How can you conduct a SaaS Security Audit?

 There are a few things to do before you conduct an audit – namely, do some preliminary research about your platform, and make sure that your platform meets the SaaS Considerations.
 Then, you can follow these broad categories as convenient:

 1. Make sure your employees are security smart

 The security practices of your organization’s employees make a world of difference to your overall security.
 By ensuring that every person has their own accounts (follow the principle of least privilege to decide how to assign permissions), uses strong passwords that are regularly changed, and uses two-factor authentication.

 Finding out how security-aware your team is a good foundation for a SaaS security audit.
-This can also help you decide whether you need to conduct specialised security awareness sessions for your employees.
+This can also help you decide whether you need to conduct specialized security awareness sessions for your employees.

 2. Assessing your customers

 Protecting your customers is essential.
 Making sure your customers are security-aware can ensure that they can deal with security incidents better.
 You can also enforce two-factor authentication to uphold security.